IAN ALAN PAUL, Assistant Professor

 M.F.A.
 San Francisco Art Institute

-Ian has taught, lectured, and exhibited internationally, and has had his work featured in The Atlantic, Al Jazeera, Le Monde, Art Threat, Mada Masr, Jadaliyya, Art Info, and C Magazine, among others.
+Over the course of his life, Ian has lived, taught, and worked for extended periods in the United States, Mexico, Spain, Egypt, and Palestine.
+He has taught, lectured, and exhibited internationally, and has had his work featured in The Atlantic, Al Jazeera, Art Threat, Mada Masr, Jadaliyya, Art Info, and C Magazine, among others.
 He received his PhD in Film and Digital Media Studies from UC Santa Cruz in 2016 and his MFA and MA from the San Francisco Art Institute in 2011.